Scope

 • Safety

-• However large IV doses (e.g 1-1.5mg/kg) given as rapid bolus can occasionally cause periods of apnoea – hence dosing recommendations above
+• However large IV doses (e.g 1-1.5mg/kg) given as rapid bolus can occasionally cause periods of apnoea – hence dosing recommendations above to use 0.5mg/kg aliquots.

 • Central sympathetic inhibitors (alpha 2 agonists)